rohanxyzg/FreshWorks-Backend-Assignment/README.md

 ## Steps:

 * git clone repo into your machine
-* open DataStore.java into your preferred editor and run it
+* Open DataStore.java into your preferred editor
+* Set up path for data.json file on your machine
+* Run the program